Richard6195/GPS_Screener/README.md

 ### Core Functionality
 - **Data Pre-Processing**:
-  - Processes GPS burst modes and standardizes GPS intervals to a consistent sampling frequency, ensuring robust anomaly detection for diverse datasets (e.g., burst modes or 1 Hz recordings)
+  - Processes GPS burst modes and standardizes GPS intervals to a consistent sampling frequency, ensuring robust anomaly detection for diverse datasets (e.g., burst modes or 1 Hz recordings).
 - **Anomaly Detection**:
   - Derives GPS movement metrics by analyzing three consecutive fixes, including outbound and inbound speed, vertex angles, and distance changes between the first and third fixes.
   - Combines within-function defined thresholds with unsupervised multi-dimensional isolation forest models.

 - **Acceleration Data Integration** (see *'Eobs_Data_Reader'* function to process acceleration data from Eobs devices):
   - Leverages VeDBA (or equivalent) as an optional additional metric to improve anomaly detection.
   - Matches acceleration data to GPS fixes, even with irregular or non-aligned timestamps, and calculates mean VeDBA for preceding intervals.
-(See the *Eobs_Data_Reader* function for pre-processing acceleration data from e-obs devices.)
+(See the *Eobs_Data_Reader* function for pre-processing acceleration data from e-obs devices).
   - Requires both GPS and acceleration timestamps to be in the same POSIXct format (Y-m-d H:M:S or Y-m-d H:M:OS).

 - **Interactive Visualization**: